 Grants will be offered across the full range of the performing and fine arts.
-Eligible organisations will be specialist arts training institutions or registered charities which can demonstrate outstanding quality within their particular field.
+Eligible organisations will be specialist arts training institutions or registered charities which can demonstrate outstanding quality within their field.

 Institutions may make only one application for funding within each round.

-- summer school bursaries
+- weekend/after-school and summer school scholarships

-- postgraduate bursaries
+- undergraduate or postgraduate scholarships